A Wordsmith's Manifesto

 Part 3: Craft versus Content

-When you buy a book on portrait photography, a portrait photographer probably wrote it.
-The fact that his or her book made it to print makes him or her a writer.
-He or she probably knows a thing or two about writing, but don’t ask a portrait photographer to write a news release on a corporate merger.
+When you buy a book on portrait photography, an expert in portrait photography probably wrote it.
+The fact that his or her book made it to print makes him or her a published writer.
+He or she could probably provide good tips about writing and publishing, too.
+Still, don’t expect a portrait photographer to write an effective news release on a corporate merger, a moving eulogy, or popular article on shrewd investment management.

 the possibilities of skill and talent